-The U.S. Department of Labor's O*Net OnLine reports that the number of agriculture inspector jobs, which includes food inspectors, is expected to remain roughly unchanged from 2014-2024.
-According to the site, the median salary for jobs in this field was $43,380 in 2015.
+The U.S. Department of Labor's O*Net OnLine reports that the number of agriculture inspector jobs, which includes food inspectors, is expected to an average growth from 2016-2026.
+According to the site, the median salary for jobs in this field was $44,140 in 2018.

 Food Safety Specialist